-Second alternate solution.
-And here's the other method we covered in class.
+SECOND ALTERNATE SOLUTION TO PROBLEM 14.3.
 In order to construct such a hand, we first choose any of the 52 cards and note its suit.
 We then choose any of the remaining 39 cards of a different suit, then any of the remaining 26 cards not of the first two suits, then any of the remaining 13 cards not of the first 3 suits.
 Finally, we choose any of the remaining 48 cards.
 All such hands can be produced in this way, but there are still 4! to permute the first four cards and 2 ways to swap (or not swap) the final card with the one matching its suit.
-Thus there are such hands. \Box
+Thus there are such hands.